Remembering the 1968 Memphis Sanitation Workers Strike | Afro

 The salute will surely jar the memories of heroes like the Rev. Cleophus Smith, Elmore Nickleberry and Ozell Ueal who, egged on by Cole’s and Walker’s death and other horrid conditions, marched with civil rights activists to demand a better working environment for Memphis sanitation workers.

-Today, when they tell their story of what led to the strike, their voices are void of the drama that incited them and their fellow workers to duck and dodge flying objects and angry word – but measured with the saged reflection of men who have done and continue to do.
+Today, when they tell their story of what led to the strike, their voices are void of the drama that incited them and their fellow workers to duck and dodge flying objects and angry words – but measured with the sage reflection of men who have done and continue to do.

 The trash was not brought to the front curb of the house by the owners; the sanitation workers had to go to backyards, sometimes guarded by snapping dogs.
 They lifted oozing containers often leaking with putrid liquids and spoiled solids that held squirming maggots.
 There were no garbage bags in wide use back then; the waste and maggots often covered the men.
 Even worse, they had to put the refuse in 55-pound tubs, lift and carry them to trucks, sometimes malfunctioning like the one that killed Cole and Walker.